apache/airflow/docs/apache-airflow-providers-fab/auth-manager/webserver-authentication.rst

             log.debug(f"User info from Github: {user_data}\nTeam info from Github: {teams}") return {"username": "github_" + user_data.get("login"), "role_keys": roles}

-Example using team based Authorization with keyCloak
+Example using team based Authorization with KeyCloak
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''
 Here is an example of what you might have in your webserver_config.py: